 I’d like to say that I never get stressed out.
 That I breeze through my day like a serene goddess, untouched by the troubles of mere mortals.
 That I wake naturally with the sunrise, have time for yoga and green tea, and accomplish every task on my to-do list with grace and ease.

-In reality, I get stressed out about a lot of things.
+But in reality, I get stressed out about a lot of things.
 Burning my Pop-tart?
-Causes me stress.
+Stress.
 The Atlanta commute?
-Causes me stress.
+Stress.
 Random call from a telemarketer?
-Causes me stress.
+You guessed it, stress.

 Then all that anxiety triggers my acne-prone skin.
-And a stress-induced acne breakout?
-Yeah, you better believe that causes me EVEN.
+And that stress-induced acne breakout?
+Yeah, you better believe it causes me EVEN.
 MORE.
 STRESS.

 Now I see what they mean by a "vicious cycle."
-But who knew that stress wasn’t just bad for my temper and sanity, but for my face?
+But who knew that stress wasn’t just bad for your temper and sanity, but also bad for your face?

 My skin isn’t great at the best of times, and when I’m stressed, things go from bad to worse.